cdfillmore/lambda_medial_axis/README.md

 * To see the visualisation use vis_script.py you can select which triangulation you want to use from some commented options there
 * Within the visualisation "space bar" toggles the rotation, "s" toggles the surfaces, "m" toggles the medial axes and "q" quits the visualisation.
 * You can also use the mouse to change the viewing angle.
+* Use the write_obj function to create a .obj file to read into blender